Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Experimental Findings

 \subsection{Anomaly Score Distribution}

-Temporal integrity violations manifest not only in individual temporal and physical features but also in the aggregate behavior of anomaly scores learned by the detection model.
-Examining the distribution of these scores provides insight into how normal and corrupted system states are separated and how temporal deformation is encoded in the learned representation.\\ Figure~\ref{fig:anomaly_distribution} illustrates the empirical distributions of anomaly scores produced by STGAT for normal and attack samples.
-Normal operation is characterized by a unimodal distribution concentrated at low anomaly scores, whereas attack samples exhibit a broader, right-shifted distribution with heavier tails.
-This separation indicates that STGAT consistently assigns higher scores to anomalous behavior, yielding clear discrimination between normal and corrupted system states at the score-distribution level.
+Temporal integrity violations manifest not only in individual temporal and physical features but also in the aggregate anomaly scores.
+Examining these distributions shows how normal and corrupted states are separated and how temporal deformation is encoded.

-The separation between the two distributions becomes more pronounced for anomaly scores above $A_t > 0.20$, reflecting a nonlinear amplification effect in the learned scoring function.
-This behavior is consistent with the curvature-aware embedding employed by STGAT, whereby increasing deviations in temporal and physical features lead to disproportionately larger increases in the anomaly score.\\ Summary statistics for both distributions are reported in Table~\ref{tab:anomaly_stats}.
+STGAT assigns low anomaly scores to normal operation (unimodal, concentrated) and higher, right-shifted scores to attack samples (broader, heavier tails).
+Separation is most pronounced above $A_t > 0.20$, reflecting nonlinear amplification from the curvature-aware embedding.
+Summary statistics are in Table~\ref{tab:anomaly_stats}.